brunomuniz-encora/poc-starlingx-messages/BuildGuide.md

 resources: # the chart directories that need to be applied
   - base
   - APP-NAME
+  - ...
 ```

+>_NOTE_: each "APP_NAME" directory and the `base` directory require its own
+`kustomization.yaml` file, which will be explained in the sections below.

 ### The base chart directory